mitin20/CURSOR_PROJECTS/README.md

 ## Help!

-If you run into any trouble or have any feedback, feel free to reach out at admin@cursor.so.
+If you run into any trouble or have any feedback, feel free to reach out at hi@cursor.so.